juang0nzal3z/EarCV/README.rst

 ------------------------
 Pixels per metric module
 ------------------------
-This tool allows the user to convert any 1D or 2D measurements from pixels to a know unit by providing a refference in the image.
-The refference must be a solid color square known dimensions.
+This tool allows the user to convert any 1D or 2D measurements from pixels to a know unit by providing a reference in the image.
+The reference must be a solid color square known dimensions.
 (Optional) Any square within a color checker may be used.

 * Parameters
 	filename : array_like
 	    Valid file path to image.
 Accepted formats: 'tiff', 'jpeg', 'bmp', 'png'.
 	pixelspermetric: float
-	    Refference length of largest square in image in any lenght unit of interest.
+	    reference length of largest square in image in any lenght unit of interest.

 * Returns
 	PixelsPerMetric
-	    Number of pixels per unit refference provided (centimeters, inches, etc.) ppm_proof
+	    Number of pixels per unit reference provided (centimeters, inches, etc.) ppm_proof
 	    Image showing the largest square and its ppm conversion ratio